lucj/IoT-demo-project/README.md

 # Status

 In the current version, this application is not suitable for production use but it's a good starting point to create a backend for personal or startup projects.

+# Prerequisites

+In order to start this project, you only need to have an account on [GitHub](https://github.com) and a new repository named *iot-api* (or any other name you choose).
+In the different steps of this project, you will be asked to modify the code within this repository.

+# Go !

 Let's start with [the first step](./step0) and create a simple simulator in Bash.